About USC Gould

 Most recently, Levine was the managing partner of Canon Media Partners (“CMP”) that provided a broad range of operational, business, financial and strategic advice and counsel to clients in the entertainment and media industry.
 Founded in January of 2010, CMP was the former J.P.
 Morgan Entertainment Advisors (“EA”), which was formed as a unit of J.P.
 Morgan Chase & Co. in 2007.
 CMP and EA focused on assisting clients in the development and structuring of all forms of business strategies and models and the selection of, and ongoing advice to, management, the assembling of management teams to operate new or existing businesses, the creation of new industry initiatives, and the launching of new media businesses.

-Levine is the former President and Chief Operating Officer of Sony Pictures Entertainment Inc. (SPE) having joined SPE following Sony’s purchase of SPE’s predecessor Columbia Pictures Entertainment, Inc. in 1989.
+Levine is also the former president and chief operating officer of Sony Pictures Entertainment Inc. (“SPE”) having joined SPE in that role when Sony purchased Columbia Pictures Entertainment, Inc. in 1989.
 While at SPE, Levine was responsible for all aspects of SPE’s business and corporate operations, which included the motion picture, television, home video, merchandising, exhibition, studio facilities, corporate development, community relations, corporate affairs, legal, finance, human resources and administrative activities of the company worldwide.

-As an attorney, Levine was counsel to the law firm of Ziffren, Brittenham, LLP, and a senior partner in the law firm of Armstrong, Hirsch & Levine.
-His legal practice consisted of representing individuals and companies in all aspects of the entertainment and media business, including public and private media corporations, independent production and distribution companies, recording and music publishing companies, theatre chains, actors, directors, writers, producers, playwrights, music artists, athletes, executives, agents, and managers.
+As an attorney, Levine was counsel to the law firm of Ziffren, Brittenham, LLP, and a senior partner in the law firm of Armstrong, Hirsch & Levine; his legal and consulting practices consisted of representing individuals and companies in all aspects of the entertainment and media business, including public and private media entities, independent production and distribution companies, recording and music publishing companies, theatre chains, actors, directors, writers, producer, playwrights, music artists, athletes, executives, agents and managers.